buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.5.61 =
+* Bug: Core - reCaptcha update fixing issues with verifying on Login, Register, Reset password, Account Activation pages
+* Bug: Core - When disabling the Group component in BuddyBoss settings, when then visiting the photos tab in the user profile, this was causing a fatal error

 = 2.5.60 =
 * New Feature! - We now officially support Google reCAPTCHA, this is a great feature to help mitigate risk of bot and spam accounts being created and login in to your site
 * Enhancement: Core - Performance improvement by introducing a Batch REST API endpoint that will allow the App to request multiple endpoints in a single REST API request